 Step 2: Pay the course fee to receive the Course Workbook

 As part of the application, full payment of the course fee is required, in advance, which includes the registration fee for access to the Workbook, one attempt at the exam and 12 months Associate membership of the IOR if you are not already a member.
 A number of payment options are available and these are described on the website at enrolment.
 All payments must be in UK pounds and are subject to UK sales tax (VAT).
-Upon payment you will receive a link to the downloadable Course Workbook.
+Upon payment, you will receive login details to the student’s area where the downloadable Course Workbook is available.